Have you been earning Chase Ultimate Rewards and now want to know the best ways to use Chase points for unforgettable award travel experiences?

-The photo above of my room at the Hotel de Buci was only 10k Chase points per night.
+The photo above of my room at the Hotel de Buci in Paris was only 10k Chase points per night.
 The cash price for this hotel at the time was 500+ Euros a night!

 ProTip: Just be sure to compare pricing with other online booking sites.
 It’s not worth it to pay for a boutique hotel with points if it’s marked up significantly than where you can book elsewhere.

 The second thing the Ultimate Rewards portal can be great for is cheap or mistake economy airfare.

 At a 1.5 cents per point value with the Sapphire Reserve, you’ll get a better redemption value by booking these fares through the portal as opposed to transferring points to an airline transfer partner.